The Air Jordan 1: The Sneaker That Started It All.

 When discussing the most important sneakers of all time, the Air Jordan 1 is almost always at the top of the list.
 It changed the perception of what a sports shoe could be, laid the foundation for modern sneaker culture, and made Michael Jordan a global cultural icon.

-That's why the Jordan 1 is not just a classic.
-It's a benchmark against which almost all other sneakers are still compared.
+That's why the Jordan 1 isn't just a classic.
+It's the benchmark against which almost all other sneakers are still compared.